agence2dav/oc6/README.md

 - to use the CLI instead of try to do all itself :)
 - to know concepts of autowiring
 - to understand concepts of HttpKernel and HttpFundation, and how the Url are made
-- to understand concepts of ObjectManager and AbstractController
+- to understand concepts of AbstractController and EntityManager
+- to understand the annotations
 - to use the ORM, create entities, and "migrate" the table from them (because the config know how it is, but not again the Database).
-- to make associations between tables without errors (because that can works with errors)
+- to draw associations between tables without errors (because that can works with errors)
 - to understand the principle of lazy datas, who are called from the template if necessary only.
 That's why errors in the bottom of the code are warning first.
+- to understand the magical functions given by Symfony, according to the orm.
 - to separate the code following the SOLID precepts, using Mapping and Models, some times recursively.
 - to build Fixtures with the bundle Faker
 - to create and understand how works the Forms (and it's a big thing) :
 -- to createForm from a specific class
+-- to understand how works the requests
 -- to know and use all the options of all the types of fields -- to understand the EventListeners
 -- to manage the savings in services
+-- to manage the constraints
 - to customize error pages
 - to hierarchize the Roles
-- to config correctly the config.yaml, in general term
+- to config correctly the config.yaml and security.yaml
 - to apply some principles of security
 - to better use Twig